Qazeer/InfoSec-Notes/Red_Team/OpSec_OperatingSystems.md

 The Windows Firewall can be configured to block all inbound / outbound connections that do not match a rule, which allow to strictly control the network footprint of the system on the targeted network.

+**Even if the `UFW` firewall is used to define firewalling `iptables` rules on the Linux VM, the Windows VM network traffic will be forwarded directly and will not be subject to network filtering defined on the Linux VM.**

 The following `netsh` commands or PowerShell cmdlets can be used to enable the Windows Firewall, and block all inbound / outbound traffic: